-Key audit matters How our audit addressed the key audit matter Revenue recognition for sale of goods (as described in Note 7(b) and 31 of the consolidated financial statements) Revenue from sale of goods is recognized upon the transfer of control of the goods sold to the customer.
-The Our audit procedures included the following: Holding Company uses a variety of shipment terms across • We evaluated the company saecounting policies per tailing its operating markets and this has an impact on the timing Contracts with Customers
+Revenue recognition for sale of goods (as described in Note 7(b) and 31 of the consolidated financial statements)

+Revenue from sale of goods is recognized upon the transfer of control of the goods sold to the customer.
+The Holding Company uses a variety of shipment terms across its operating markets and this has an impact on the timing of revenue recognition.